U.S. Won't Renew Sanction Exemptions For Countries Buying Iran's Oil

 "Before our sanctions went into effect, Iran would generate as much as $50 billion annually in oil revenue," Pompeo said as he detailed the policy change Monday morning.

-In addition to the five countries most directly affected by the change, Taiwan, Italy and Greece have also been importing Iranian oil under the U.S. sanctions exemptions.
+In addition to the five countries most directly affected by the change, Taiwan, Italy and Greece also have been importing Iranian oil under the U.S. sanctions exemptions.
 But those countries have already moved to stop importing Iranian oil.

 As for the potential effects of removing Iranian oil from the global market, Sanders said the U.S., along with Saudi Arabia and the United Arab Emirates and other allies, "are committed to ensuring that global oil markets remain adequately supplied."